wavelet-lab/docs/source/hardware/devboard.rst

 .. image:: ../_static/hw_devboard_4.jpg
    :alt: The development board: uSDR rewiring

-* Apply a thicker thermal interface (2.0 mm) and the heatsink as described in the ‘Heatsink Installation’ chapter.
+* Apply a thicker thermal interface (2.0 mm) and the heatsink as described in the :doc:`/guides/heatsink` chapter.
 * Here is the final SMA schematic on the panel.

 .. image:: ../_static/hw_devboard_5.jpg